JustLoveToCode/aws-bootcamp-cruddur-2023/journal/week1.md

 cd frontend-react-js
 npm i
-Create Docker File
+Create Docker File in the FrontEnd called Dockerfile

-Create a file here: frontend-react-js/Dockerfile
+# Create a file here: frontend-react-js/Dockerfile

 FROM node:16.18